MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

     > If no matching physical inventory order line exists, and if the **Allow Recording Without Order** checkbox is selected, then a new line is inserted automatically and the **Recorded Without Order** checkbox on the related physical inventory order line is selected.
 Otherwise, an error message is displayed and the process is cancelled.<br /><br />
     > If more than one physical inventory recording lines match a physical inventory order line, then a message is displayed and the process is cancelled.
 If, for some reason, two identical physical inventory lines end up on the physical inventory order, you can use a function to resolve it.
 For more information, see the [To find duplicate physical inventory order lines](#to-find-duplicate-physical-inventory-order-lines) section.

-## To complete a physical inventory order
+## <a name="to-complete-a-physical-inventory-order" />To complete a physical inventory order

 When you have finished a physical inventory recording, the **Qty.
 Recorder (Base)** field on the related physical inventory order is updated with the counted (recorded) values, and the **On Recording** check box is selected.
 If a counted value is different from the expected, then that difference is shown in the **Pos Qty.
 (Base)** and **Neg Qty.
 (Base)** field respectively.